Christmas Island crab forest

 Island contains six endemic bird species and five subspecies.
 Endemic birds species are:

 - Abbot’s Booby (Papasula abboti Ridgway, 1893).
 This large seabird occasionally can be met outside Christmas Island, but it lives only here.
-This large seabird is nesting only in Christmas Island rainforest, in the central and northern part of the island.
-Some 2,500 birds are remaining and population might be decreasing.
-There is on-going program to protect the emergent trees with nests of boobies from turbulent winds by plantings.
+This large seabird is nesting only in the Christmas Island rainforest, in the central and northern parts of the island.
+Some 2,500 birds are remaining and the population might be decreasing.
+There is an ongoing program to protect the emergent trees with nests of boobies from turbulent winds by plantings.

 - Christmas Frigatebird (Fregata andrewsi Mathews, 1914) – endangered bird, spending most of his active life in flight and rather often seen above the island, some 1,100 breeding pairs remain.